Ihsaan-f/google-meeter/README.md

 - This is a feature for school students
 - You can configure part from line 24 to line 28 by just replacing the values(Example:-schedule.every().day.at("08:30").do(meet1) you can just change the "8:30 in this case so it becomes-schedule.every().day.at("09:00").do(meet1) which will tell the programme to open the google meet at that time

+## IF your account has 2FA (2 Factor Authenthication)
+- You might run the program and wait for it to reach the 2FA confirmation page
+- Now Stop the program And Add your Account
+- Close the windows or application and restart the program
+- (we are bringing an update for this but you should wait D:)

 # Congratualtions You Did It :)
 Now wait for the programme to start,**Enjoy**